JCSDA/jedi-docs/docs/inside/jedi-components/ioda/file-formats.rst

 HDF5
 ----

-To read an HDF5 file into an ``ObsSpace``, it is enough to set the ``obs space.obsdatain.obsfile`` option in the YAML configuration file to the HDF5 file path.
+To read an HDF5 file into an ``ObsSpace``, it is enough to set the ``obs space.obsdatain.engine`` option in the YAML configuration file to the HDF5 file path.
 For example,

 .. code-block:: YAML

     obs space:
       obsdatain:
+        engine:
+          type: H5File
           obsfile: Data/testinput_tier_1/sondes_obs_2018041500_m.nc4

+Note that the HDF5 file type is explicitly specified using the ``obs space.obsdatain.engine.type`` keyword with the value of ``H5File``.

-Similarly, to write the contents of an ``ObsSpace`` to disk at the end of the observation processing pipeline, use the ``obs space.obsdataout.obsfile`` option:
+Similarly, to write the contents of an ``ObsSpace`` to an HDF5 file at the end of the observation processing pipeline, use the ``obs space.obsdataout.engine`` option:

 .. code-block:: YAML

     obs space:
       obsdataout:
+        engine:
+          type: H5File
           obsfile: obsfile: Data/sondes_obs_2018041500_m_out.nc4

+Again, note the explicit specification of an HDF5 output file using the ``obs space.obsdataout.engine.type`` keyword.

-Each MPI rank will then write its observations to a separate file with the name obtained by inserting the rank before the extension of the file name taken from the ``obs space.obsdataout.obsfile`` option.
+Each MPI rank will then write its observations to a separate file with the name obtained by inserting the rank before the extension of the file name taken from the ``obs space.obsdataout.engine.obsfile`` option.
 In the example above, processes 0 and 1 would produce files called ``Data/sondes_obs_2018041500_m_out_0000.nc4`` and ``Data/sondes_obs_2018041500_m_out_0001.nc4``, respectively (assuming observations were split across ranks only in space; if they were split also in time, file names would have an extra suffix with the index of the time partition).

 ODB
 ---